Choose another writer in this calendar:

 Heisenberg entered the University of Munich in 1920, receiving his Ph.D. in 1923.
 His first research paper in physics Heisenberg published just 18 months after graduating from Munich's Maximilians-Gymnasium.
 In 1922-23 Heisenberg worked as an assistant to Max Born at the University of Göttingen.
 "His talent in unbelievable," Born praised, "but his nice, shy nature, his good temper, his eagerness and his enthusiasm are especially pleasing."

 Between 1924 and 1927 Hesenberg studied in Copenhagen under the famous Danish physicist Niels Bohr.
-While recovering on the remote island of Helgoland from one his many attacks of hay fever, Heisenberg created in 1925 the novel ideas of "matrix mechanics", later proved to be mathematically equivalent to the simpler wave mechanics of Edwin Schrödinger.
+While recovering in 1925 on the remote island of Helgoland from one his many attacks of hay fever, Heisenberg learned by heart poetry from Goethe's collection of poems, West–östlicher Divan (1819) and created the novel ideas of "matrix mechanics" – he described the movement of the electron no longer as numbers, but as tables of numbers (matrices).
+(Helgoland: Making Sense of the Quantum Revolution by Carlo Rovelli, translated by Erica Segre and Simon Carnell, 2021, p.
+12) Later this idea proved to be mathematically equivalent to the simpler wave mechanics of Edwin Schrödinger.
 Just a few years earlier Oswald Spengler had written in The Decline of the West (1918-22): "Today the idea is openly expressed that the science of physics has reached the limit of possible knowledge."
-Heisenberg's breakthrough work, 'On a quantum-theoretical reinterpretation of kinematic and mechanical relations', a 15-page article, appeared in the September 1925 issue of the Zeitschrift für Physik.
+Heisenberg's breakthrough work, 'Über quantentheoretische Umdeutung kinematischer und mechanischer Beziehungen' (On a quantum-theoretical reinterpretation of kinematic and mechanical relations), a 15-page article, appeared in the September 1925 issue of the Zeitschrift für Physik.

 In spite of complex economical and political problems, Germany became in the mid-1920s the leading country of quantum mechanics.
 "As is well known, quantum mechanics stands at the center of attention among physics circles of all nations," declared the Electrophysics Committee, which supported Heisenberg financially during the crisis years.
 From 1927 to 1941 Heisenberg served as professor of theoretical physics at the University of Leipzig.
 His famous "uncertainty principle" Heisenberg formulated in 1927, before his appointment to the chair.